-The Group has recognised producing oil and gas properties with carrying amount of US\$10,040,697 as at 31 December 2019 (2018: US\$7,549,214) (Note 6).
-In addition, the carrying amount of the patent rights acquired for the purpose of improving the production of oil fields in Myanmar as at 31 December 2019 was US\$2,778,271 (2018: US\$3,115,101) (Note 8).
-Impairment of producing oil and gas properties and patent rights are considered key risks due to the significant judgements and estimates that need to be made in assessing whether any impairment indicators such as continuous or significant reduction in the global oil prices, reserves downgrades, and upward revisions to future costs estimates or changes to exploration plans.
-When such indicators are identified, management must exercise further judgement in making an estimate of the recoverable amount of the asset against which to compare the carrying value.
+The Group has recognised producing oil and gas properties with carrying amount of US\$10,037,431 as at 31 December 2020 (2019: US\$10,040,697).
+In addition, the carrying amount of the patent rights acquired for the purpose of improving the production of oil fields in Myanmar as at 31 December 2020 was US\$2,441,440 (2019: US\$2,778,271).
+Impairment of producing oil and gas properties and patent rights is considered key risks due to the significant judgements and estimates that need to be made in assessing whether any impairment have arisen as at financial year end.
+The risk of impairment is greater where there are potential impairment indicators such as continuous or significant reduction in the global oil prices, reserves downgrades, and upward revisions to future costs estimates or changes to exploration plans.
+When such indicators are identified, management must exercise further judgement in making an estimate of the recoverable amount of the asset or the cash generating unit ("CGU") against which to compare with the carrying value.

-As most of the Company's subsidiary corporations (Note 9) derive revenue from petroleum production, field development and exploration, any impairment on the respective entity's long-lived non-financial assets will have a significant adverse impact on the subsidiary corporations' financial position and performance which is considered as indication that the Company's investments in the subsidiary corporations may need to be impaired.
+As most of the Company's subsidiary corporations derive revenue from petroleum production, field development and exploration, any impairment on the respective entity's long-lived non-financial assets will have a significant adverse impact on the subsidiary corporations' financial position and performance which is considered as indication that the Company's investments in the subsidiary corporations may need to be impaired.